 2. If you ever need to open your company file and have not made a backup, now you can.

-3. It’s best to seek assistance from experienced aspirants, who will be more likely able to repair your data.
+3. It’s best to seek assistance from experienced aspirants, who will be more likely to be able to repair your data.

 Step 6: You have hidden or missing files or folders